-Brian Hsu specializes in affordable housing development, banking, cooperative and condominium law, and real estate finance.
+Brian Hsu concentrates his practice in affordable housing development, banking, cooperative and condominium law, and real estate finance.

 Brian represents for-profit and not-for-profit developers in a wide range of complex real estate transactions involving public and private financing of multifamily housing projects.
 He advises owners and developers of real estate in the acquisition, construction, financing, disposition, leasing and management of multi-family housing developments, mixed-use commercial projects and residential property.
 He also has special expertise with transactions involving the use of tax exempt bond and federal low-income housing tax credits, HOME, HUD, and local New York State and New York City programs.